 Alan Schoenfeld is the Elizabeth and Edward Conner Professor of Education and Affiliated Professor of Mathematics at the University of California at Berkeley.
 He is a Fellow of the American Association for the Advancement of Science and of the American Educational Research Association (AERA), and a Laureate of the education honor society Kappa Delta Pi; he has served as President of AERA and vice President of the National Academy of Education.

-Donna Shalala is an American politician and academic serving as the U.S. Representative for Florida’s 27th congressional district since 2019.
-Donna E. Shalala was formerly President and CEO of the Clinton Foundation.
+Donna Shalala is an American politician and academic.
+She served as U.S. Representative for Florida’s 27th congressional district, as President of the University of Miami, was formerly President and CEO of the Clinton Foundation, and as HHS Secretary under the Clinton Administration.

-Lorrie Shepard is professor of Research and Evaluation Methodology and dean of the School of Education at the University of Colorado at Boulder.
-Her research focuses on psychometrics and the use and misuse of tests in education settings.
+Lorrie A. Shepard is University Distinguished Professor and Dean Emerita in the School of Education at the University of Colorado Boulder.
+Her research focuses on psychometrics and the use and misuse of tests in educational settings.

 Robert Siegler is Schiff Foundations Professor of Psychology and Education.
 His research focuses on children’s thinking, particularly their mathematical and scientific thinking.